aprilmintacpineda/smart-input-validator/README.md

 ## What it does

-`_$all` is a `string` that basically acts as the default error that you can provide.
-If a field has an error and you did not provide a custom error message for that field, __but__ the `_$all` was provided on that field, then it will use it.
+`_$all` is a `string` that basically acts as the default error message that you can provide.
+If a field has an error and you did not provide an error message for that field, **but** the `_$all` was provided on that field, then it will use it.

 ## Use case